VenusProtocol/venus-protocol-documentation/risk/risk-fund-and-shortfall-handling.md

 * Incentive to auction participants.
 Initial value set to 1000 or 10%

 {% hint style="info" %}
+**Availability**:

+* `Shortfall` contract will be used only for the markets in the Isolated Pools.
+* The markets in the Core pool don't track the bad debt at the moment, so it cannot be reduced automatically.
+* The funds generated in the Core pool, that should be allocated to the risk fund, are temporarily sent to the [Venus Treasury](https://bscscan.com/address/0xf322942f644a996a617bd29c16bd7d231d9f35e9) contract.
+With the relase of the [Automatic income allocation](../whats-new/automatic-income-allocation.md) feature, this income will be sent to the `ProtocolShareReserve` contract, where there will be distributed following the [tokenomics](../governance/tokenomics.md) of the project.
-**Availability**: `Shortfall` contract will be used only for the markets in the Isolated Pools.
-The markets in the Core pool don't track the bad debt at the moment, so it cannot be reduced automatically.
-The funds associated with the Core pool, accumulated in the `RiskFund` contract, will be used to repay the bad debt of the Core pool via VIP.
+* The funds associated with the Core pool, accumulated in the `RiskFund` contract, will be used to repay the bad debt of the Core pool via VIP.

 {% endhint %}